-There are more than 600 varieties of mint, but the ones we mainly use are Mentha spicata Spearmint for culinary use and Mentha piperita Peppermint for medicinal use.
+5 Great Health Benefits of Mint and although there are around 600 varieties of mint, the ones we mainly use are Mentha spicata Spearmint for culinary use and Mentha piperita Peppermint for medicinal use.

 There are many claims for the health properties of mint, some people even believe it helps in the fight against cancer, but there are no reliable studies regarding this and I think it’s unwise to rely on it.